Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

-Your draconic senses have heightened, granting you the following benefits:
+Your draconic senses have heightened:

 * You gain darkvision up to a range of 60ft.
 * You gain blindsight up to a range of 10ft.